 The Best Irish Whiskey In Australia And How It Compares to the World’s Top Investment Whiskies

 With cask whiskey investment undergoing a worldwide revival, we’ve launched our new Australian hub.
 Our aim?
-To create the best Irish whiskey in Australia.
+To bring the benefits of investing in Scotch and Irish whiskey to Australia.

 Whiskey Investment Expands from the UK to Australia

 You only need to glance at the statistics to appreciate why at Whiskey & Wealth Club, we’ve just launched a new headquarters in Sydney, focusing on whiskey investment in Australia— and fine-tuning the best Irish whiskies available in Oz.